 Voyager Therapeutics, Inc. (the "Company") is a biotechnology company dedicated to breaking through barriers in gene therapy and neurology.
 The Company focuses on leveraging its expertise in capsid discovery and neuropharmacology to address the delivery hurdles that have constrained the gene therapy and neurology disciplines, with the goal of either halting or slowing disease progression or reducing symptom severity, therefore providing clinically meaningful impact to patients.
 The Company's gene therapy platforms enable it to engineer, optimize, manufacture and deliver its adeno-associated virus ("AAV") based gene therapies that it believes have the potential to safely provide durable efficacy.
-The Company's team of experts in the field of AAV gene therapy and neuroscience first identifies and selects diseases in which the Company believes an AAV gene therapy or other biological therapy will answer a high unmet medical need, be supported by target validation, offer an efficient path to human proof of biology, present robust preclinical pharmacology, and offer strong commercial potential.
+The Company's team of experts in the fields of AAV gene therapy and neuroscience first identifies and selects diseases in which the Company believes an AAV gene therapy or other biological therapy will answer a high unmet medical need, be supported by target validation, offer an efficient path to human proof of biology, present robust preclinical pharmacology, and offer strong commercial potential.
 The Company then engineers and optimizes an AAV vector or other biological therapy for activity in, efficacy in, or delivery to, the targeted tissue or cells.

 The Company is identifying proprietary AAV capsids, the outer viral protein shells that enclose genetic material that makes up the vector payload.
 The Company's team has developed a proprietary AAV capsid discovery platform called TRACERTM (Tropism Redirection of AAV by Cell Type-Specific Expression of RNA) that employs directed evolution to facilitate the selection of AAV capsids with enhanced tissue delivery characteristics, such as more effective delivery across the blood-brain barrier ("BBB").
 The TRACER discovery platform is a broadly applicable, functional RNA-based AAV capsid discovery platform that allows for rapid in vivo evolution of AAV capsids with cell-specific transduction properties in multiple species, including non-human primates.
 The Company believes that the capsids it discovers through its TRACER discovery platform ("TRACER Capsids") have the potential to significantly enhance the efficacy and safety of its single dose gene therapies, which the Company expects to be delivered with systemic infusions, as compared with conventional capsids.
 The Company has leveraged the TRACER discovery platform to generate multiple families of TRACER Capsids with robust central nervous system ("CNS") tropism following intravenous delivery.
-The Company has presented data at scientific conferences demonstrating strong transduction to multiple areas within the brain, and activity across multiple species.
-The Company has identified a receptor for one of its TRACER Capsid families as well as a ligand for that receptor.
-The Company is conducting experiments to evaluate the potential to leverage the receptor to shuttle nonviral genetic medicines across the BBB.
-The Company has also preliminarily identified two receptors for additional families of TRACER Capsids and is conducting confirmatory experiments.
+The Company has presented data at scientific conferences demonstrating strong transduction to multiple areas within the brain and activity across multiple species.
+The Company has identified receptors for some of its TRACER Capsid families as well as a ligand for a particular receptor and is conducting experiments to evaluate the potential to leverage its receptors to shuttle non-viral genetic medicines across the BBB.